neos/flow-development-collection/TYPO3.Flow/Documentation/Index.rst

 TYPO3 Flow Documentation
 ========================

+*This version of the documentation has been rendered at |today|.*

 .. note::

 	This documentation is still incomplete and has rough edges – it's a beta version.
 	While we're working on it, we'd already love to get your feedback!
-Please share your thoughts in the `TYPO3 Flow mailing list <http://lists.typo3.org/cgi-bin/mailman/listinfo/flow3-general>`_ or the #flow3 channel on irc.freenode.net
+Please share your thoughts in the `TYPO3 Flow mailing list <http://lists.typo3.org/cgi-bin/mailman/listinfo/flow3-general>`_ or the #typo3-flow channel on irc.freenode.net

 	Help is always greatly appreciated, read :ref:`ch-contributing` to find out how you can improve TYPO3 Flow.